VideoNeuMat: Neural Material Extraction from Generative Video Models: Structured Material Video Generation

 \paragraph{Full finetuning and LoRA} We choose a recent open-source model, Wan2.1-14B, due to its strong generative prior and clean software implementation in DiffSynth-Studio~\cite{diffsynthstudio}.
 We finetune the model using the standard diffusion objective of the base model, without introducing task-specific losses.
 We explored two finetuning strategies with different prior-preservation characteristics: LoRA and full finetuning, both of which lead to realistic results.
 LoRA (rank 32) updates only low-rank adapters, which in theory better preserve the pretrained prior.
 However, this comes at a trade-off: LoRA achieves weaker trajectory compliance (see Table~\ref{evaluation}b), suggesting the measurement trajectory requires broader weight modifications.
 For full finetuning, we apply classifier-free guidance dropout (probability 0.1) to preserve unconditional generation capability, ensuring negative prompts remain effective; LoRA inherently retains this capability without explicit dropout.
 We use both model types in our results.

-\paragraph{Image conditioning.} In addition to finetuning the text-to-video Wan model, we present an image-conditioned variant, which enables generation based on a reference photograph.
-To generate training data for this variant, we render each MatSynth material under natural lighting randomly sampled from a collection of 500 environment maps (normalized to equivalent irradiance), encouraging the model to disentangle intrinsic material appearance from incident lighting (see \autoref{fig:i2v_results}).
+\paragraph{Image conditioning.} We also finetune an image-conditioned variant that generates from a reference photograph.
+For training, we render MatSynth materials under natural illumination sampled from 500 environment maps (normalized to equivalent irradiance), encouraging disentanglement of intrinsic material appearance from incident lighting (\autoref{fig:i2v_results}).